wkumari/draft-wkumari-dhc-addr-notification/draft-wkumari-dhc-addr-notification.md

 The address registration client MUST refresh the registration before it expires (i.e. before the preferred lifetime of the IA address elapses) by sending a new ADDR-REG-NOTIFICATION to the address registration server.
 If the address registration server does not receive such a refresh after the preferred lifetime has passed, it SHOULD remove the record of the Client-Identifier-to-IPv6-address binding.

-It is RECOMMENDED that clients initiate a refresh at about 85% of the preferred lifetime.
-Because RAs may periodically 'reset' the preferred-lifetime, the refresh timer MUST be independently maintained from the address valid-lifetime.
-Clients SHOULD set a refresh timer to 85% of the preferred lifetime when they complete a registration operation and only update this timer if 85% of any updated preferred lifetime would be sooner than the timer.

-{TODO: See Issue #3 regarding the appropriate timers, and provide better guidance.
-We could do some complex "min (4h, max (router_lifetime, preferred_lifetime))" calculation, but that's a bit of a pain and leads to bikeshedding.
-I suspect that just using a static number would be better.}
+The client MUST refresh the registration after 1/3 of the Preferred Lifetime of the address has elapsed, or 4 hours (whichever is less).
+Such retransmissions should be jittered to avoid synchronization causing a large number of registrations to expire at the same time.

 {TODO: Add some text around "feel free to ignore messages if it looks like a DoS attack" / your leases table is getting full.
 Note that this is an existing issue for DHCP and spoofed MACs (ask me how I know :-)) }

 ## Retransmission

 To reduce the effects of packet loss on registration, the client SHOULD retransmit initial registrations.
-Registrations should be retransmitted according to the Retrans Timer specified by the Router Advertisement on the link.
+Registrations should be retransmitted according to the Retrans Timer [RFC4861] specified by the Router Advertisement on the link.
 Retries should be jittered to prevent overloading the DHCP infrastructure when a new prefix is announced to the link via Router Advertisement.

-The client MUST refresh the registration when 1/3 of the Preferred Lifetime of the address has elapsed.
-Such retransmissions should be jittered.

 # Security Considerations